About these ads

 Also we have a lot of veggies coming on from the garden.
 Pictured are onions, beets, cucumbers and turnips.

 I did make cherry preserves a couple weeks ago with the cherries I got to pick.
 Unfortunately I didn’t cook it quite long enough, so it was very thin.
-We’ve been using it anyway – we just pretend it’s cherry syrup. ;)
+We’ve been using it anyway – we just pretend it’s cherry syrup. 😉

 Last weekend we went to the Adams County Fair.
 Our friend, Richard, got us tickets to the truck pull and a parking pass, and my mom and Manuel had food coupons and a parking pass as well, so they joined us.
 We had a GREAT time.
-Henry loved the truck pull with all the noise and the big trucks (though I was cringing terribly from all the black diesel exhaust I was watching needlessly billow into the air – oy!), and we had a blast riding carnival rides, eating yummy carnival food (like the giant brat Rick got) and playing games.
+H loved the truck pull with all the noise and the big trucks (though I was cringing terribly from all the black diesel exhaust I was watching needlessly billow into the air – oy!), and we had a blast riding carnival rides, eating yummy carnival food (like the giant brat Rick got) and playing games.
 We stayed until past midnight!
 It was a fun treat for everyone.

 This weekend I gave the bees their second jar of sugar water.
 Originally I wasn’t going to supplement our bees at all, but we started getting a little concerned that they might not get enough honey built up for the winter after their late start this spring.
 Not sure if we’ll give them more, but hopefully that will help them get a little extra stored for the winter.